taichi-dev/taichi_benchmark/saxpy/README.md

 Given the nesting factor `m`, the computing load becomes `m * N * 2` while the memory footprint remains `12 * N`.
 The arithmetic intensity becomes `m / 6`.
-We can obtain a kernel function with desired arithmetic intensity by controlling the nesting factor.
+We can obtain a kernel function with desired arithmetic intensity by adjusting the nesting factor.
+This is useful for benchmarks as arithmetic intensity is hard to evaluate in many applications.

 ## Implementation